joantolo/clay-simulation/README.md

 <p>Here you can find the implementation of the elastoplasticity constraint and the collision particles-hands constraint.
 They are defined with a c# file and its compute shader.</p>
-  <p>You can see how the hands are rasterized as ghost particles in the SimulationPointCloudColldier.cs also.</p>
+  <p>You can see how the hands are rasterized as ghost particles in the SimulationPointCloudCollider.cs also.</p>